-Practices employed by the county in the past to provide space for public facilities in largely undeveloped suburban areas cannot be relied upon in In Tysons, an intensely developed area where most of the land is privately owned and already developed, locating new public facilities will be cost-prohibitive if the County has to purchase land to build stand-alone public structures.
-In Tysons it It will therefore be critical that the land area for free-standing uses or spaces spaces within buildings for public co-located uses are is incorporated provided within private developments at no cost to the public sector.
+Practices employed by the county in the past to provide space for public facilities in largely undeveloped suburban areas cannot be relied upon in an intensely developed area where most of the land is privately owned.
+In Tysons it will be critical that the land area or spaces for public uses are incorporated within private developments at no cost to the public sector.

-While the facilities themselves may actually will be constructed throughout the planning horizon based upon as need arises, it is critical that space for most, if not all, of these facilities be secured as soon as possible.
-Therefore, rezoning proposals, through proffers, should commit to provide the necessary land and/or building space to ensure that places will be locations are available for the County to construct facilities in concert with the pace of growth.
+While facilities may actually be constructed throughout the planning horizon based upon need, it is critical that space for most, if not all, of these facilities be secured as soon as possible.
+Therefore, rezoning proposals, through proffers, should commit to provide the necessary land and/or space to ensure that places will be available to construct facilities in concert with the pace of growth.